dootje-2004/web-docker-https/README.md

-./make-signed-certificate      # create server key and certificate ./make-apache-setup 2345 3456  # put Apache settings in Docker config ./make-apache-setup 4567 5678  # put nginx settings in Docker config docker-compose up -d --build   # start the containers
+./make-signed-certificate      # create server key and certificate ./make-apache-setup 2345 3456  # put Apache settings in Docker config ./make-apache-setup 4567 5678  # put nginx settings in Docker config docker-compose up -d           # start the two containers
 ```

-> The `--build` option is not needed on the first run, but it makes
+> For subsequent runs, use the `--build` option for docker-compose to make
-sure the container is freshly initialized at each subsequent start.
+  sure the container is freshly re-initialized.

+&nbsp;

+> Run *docker-compose* without the `-d` or `--detach` option to see the
+  server logs in the terminal.

 If you haven't installed *docker-compose*: